-- 7. Any new members shall be appointed where necessary by the Members of CCCU. - 8.
-'Director of Finance' should be interpreted as the senior staff member of the University responsible for managing its financial affairs. - The Board of Management shall create and appoint committees for any general or specific purposes as it thinks fit. - 10.
-There shall be an Academic Board of CCCU established by the Board of Management. - 11.
-The Academic Board shall be responsible for: - (a) planning, developing and maintaining the Associate Degree programmes of the University run by CCCU and for deciding on the awards for students studying these programmes; - (b) directing and regulating the teaching at CCCU; - (c) regulating the admission of persons to the approved programmes run by CCCU; - (d) regulating the examinations leading to the awards of the University. - 12.
-The Academic Board, under the delegated authority from the University Senate, takes full responsibility for the academic management of the CityU award-bearing Associate Degree programmes offered by CCCU. - 13.
-The delegation covers: - approving academic plans, student intakes and enrolments, and discontinuation of programmes subject to the agreement of the Board of Management of CCCU; - (b) approving entrance requirements and maintaining an appropriate academic standard at entry; - (c) approving the curriculum of new programmes; - (d) approving changes to programmes; - (e) approving academic regulations for student progress through programmes of study, assessment of students, and requirements for graduation; - (f) establishing principles and policies for the assurance of the academic standards and quality of programmes of study; - (g) deciding, on behalf of Senate, awards of Associate Degree for students successfully completing their programmes. - 14.
-The delegation of authority from Senate is conditional upon CCCU subscribing to quality assurance principles, policies and practices consistent with those of the University, and the submission of an annual report to Senate which should include the development of the Associate Degree programmes and any changes made to the academic policies of CCCU. - 15.
-The Senate reserves the right to conduct periodic academic audits on the Associate Degree programmes and, if necessary, rescind its authorization if not satisfied as to quality.
+- 1. The Community College of City University (CCCU) shall be established by the Council of the University as a company limited by guarantee. - 2.
+Members of CCCU shall include the City University of Hong Kong.
+Additional Members can be admitted by the Board of Management in accordance with the Memorandum and Articles of Association of CCCU. - 3.
+There shall be a Board of Management of CCCU appointed by the Members. - 4.
+There shall be an Academic Board of CCCU established by the Board of Management. - 5.
+The Academic Board shall be responsible for: - (a) planning, developing and maintaining the Associate Degree programmes of the University run by CCCU and for deciding on the awards for students studying these programmes; - (b) directing and regulating the teaching at CCCU; - (c) regulating the admission of persons to the approved programmes run by CCCU; - (d) regulating the examinations leading to the awards of the University. - The Academic Board, under the delegated authority from the University Senate, takes full responsibility for the academic management of the CityU award-bearing Associate Degree programmes offered by CCCU. - 7.
+The delegation covers: - (a) approving academic plans, student intakes and enrolments, and discontinuation of programmes subject to the agreement of the Board of Management of CCCU; - (b) approving entrance requirements and maintaining an appropriate academic standard at entry; - (c) approving the curriculum of new programmes; - (d) approving changes to programmes; - (e) approving academic regulations for student progress through programmes of study, assessment of students, and requirements for graduation; - (f) establishing principles and policies for the assurance of the academic standards and quality of programmes of study; - (g) deciding, on behalf of Senate, awards of Associate Degree for students successfully completing their programmes. - 8.
+The delegation of authority from Senate is conditional upon CCCU subscribing to quality assurance principles, policies and practices consistent with those of the University, and the submission of an annual report to Senate which should include the development of the Associate Degree programmes and any changes made to the academic policies of CCCU.